Ebrahim-Ramadan/text-pattern-search-Golang/README.md

 # Search Tool in Go

-This is a simple command-line utility written in Go that searches for a specific text pattern within files in a given directory and its subdirectories.
-It displays the filenames, line numbers, and lines containing the search pattern.
+This is a simple command-line utility I wrote in Go that searches for a specific text pattern within files in a given directory and its subs.
+It displays the filenames, line numbers, and lines containing the search pattern, too (except err ofcourse)

 ## Table of Contents